dominick-designs/oop_game/README.md

  #### Transparency

- This app is part of the Treehouse Fullstack Javascript techdegree course.
-The HTML, CSS and images files were provided.
-A PDF guide was provided with a detailed outline on the classes and methods that were needed in order to get the app to work.
+ This app is fourth project (out of 10) of the [Treehouse Fullstack Javascript techdegree course](https://teamtreehouse.com/tracks/full-stack-javascript).
+The HTML, CSS and images files were provided as well as a PDF guide with a detailed outline on the classes and methods needed in order to get the app to work.
 Otherwise, all of the code in the ```js``` directory is original (except where noted as modified from elsewhere).